hardkoro/cv/README_EN.md

 Under my initiative, Python was added to the company’s technology stack.
 I used Python to integrate several EDI systems to ERP, made some ETL data pipelines, created a REST API service.
 Also, I deployed Apache Airflow and became an experienced user of Docker containers.
 I know the difference between Django and Flask, but I used FastAPI on the production.

-If SQL considered as a natural language, then I would call myself a bilingual.
+If SQL was considered as a natural language, then I would call myself a bilingual.
 I know how to utilize views, triggers, procedures, pipe functions, explain plans, partitions — you name it!
 I know Oracle best of all, but PostgreSQL is my buddy too.
 Now I am expanding my skills in NoSQL, as I passed several MongoDB training courses in particular.

 Had one subordinate: I know how to set tasks & control its execution without any conflicts.